poppinfresch/Blockchain-18-HMW/README.md

 * * enter your password for node2 account
 * enter the password even if you dont see the promt, enter it and you will begin mining new blocks

+---
-Now that your nodes are running, you can connect to your new private local network on your MyCrypto app!
+Now that your nodes are up and running, you can connect to your new local network on your MyCrypto app!
 * on the bottom LH corner click change network
 ![change_network](screenshots/change_network.png)
 * add custom node